micartey/Cardinal-Anticheat/README.md

 First navigate to the [**release**](https://github.com/Clientastisch/Cardinal-Anticheat/releases) tab and download the newest version available.
 After the download move the `CAC.jar` into the `plugins` folder.
 The `CACApi.jar` **is only for development purpose** and should not be moved inside the `plugins` folder too.

+# Commands

+cac flag    - Shows the flags/alerts
+cac ban     - Bans a player permanently cac unban   - Unbans a player cac info    - Tells you whether a player is banned or not cac iptable - Adds the ip-address of a player to the firewall rule and prevents any further communication cac replay  - Watch a replay which has been recorded before cac report  - A custom report system only for stuffs in which each flag will be a 'report' which will be stored cac reset   - Resets the violations of a player cac reboot  - Restarts the plugin cac reload  - Reloads configurations cac export  - Export the current settings into a single file cac import  - Import a setting from a file

 ## Addons ([**documentation**](http://cac.dodo1213.de/doc/allclasses-noframe.html))

 1. First things first, download the `CACApi.jar` of the newest [**release**](https://github.com/Clientastisch/Cardinal-Anticheat/releases)